6.6 Incident Narrative Assembly and Review

 ActorWho did the action?Missing subject or unclear pronoun

-TimeWhen did each event happen?Reversed sequence or impossible timeline
+TimeWhen did each event happen?Reversed or impossible sequence

-SourceHow is the fact known?Reported fact written as direct observation
+SourceHow is the fact known?Reported fact written as observation

-ConsistencyDo names, places, and items stay the same?Contradiction between notes and report
+ConsistencyDo names, places, and items match?Contradiction between notes and report

-That paragraph is not fancy, but it works.
-It keeps time order.
-It identifies the observer.
-It describes what each person held.
-It records the instruction, response, notification, and escort.
-It avoids saying Carter attacked Mills, Mills was innocent, or Hale prevented a riot because those statements go beyond the notes.
+That paragraph is plain, but it works.
+It keeps time order, identifies the observer, records what each person held, and states the instruction, the responses, the notification, and the escort.
+It avoids saying Carter "attacked" Mills, that Mills was "innocent," or that Hale "prevented a riot," because all three go beyond the notes.
+Each of those tempting phrases is the kind of conclusion that turns a passing answer into a failing one.

-Final review should be deliberate.
-In a multiple-choice item, compare each answer to the prompt.
-Cross out any answer that changes a name, swaps who held an object, reverses compliance, omits a critical safety action, or adds a conclusion.
-If two answers remain, choose the one with clearer chronology and more objective wording.
+Review should be systematic, not a quick reread.
+In a multiple-choice item, compare each option to the prompt and cross out any answer that changes a name, swaps who held an object, reverses compliance, omits a critical safety action, or adds a conclusion.
+If two options survive, choose the one with clearer chronology and more objective wording.
+Run this checklist:

 • Does the first sentence establish time, source, and location when provided?